dekstroza/mongonaut/Readme.md

 ```
 helm install k8s/mongonaut
 ```
-This will deploy two instances of the service, mongodb, prometheus, grafana.
+This will deploy two instances of the service, mongodb, prometheus, grafana and jaeger-all-in-one (for demo purpose).
 It will also configure grafana to use prometheus as datasource, and automatically add application dashboard to the grafana.
 Service is annotated for prometheus in helm charts, and will automatically be scraped by prometheus.

 After deploying helm chart, follow instructions printed by helm to obtain grafana admin password, and access grafana with browser.
+Follow the instructions in the Notes printed after helm chart is deployed.

 Alternatively after deploying service with helm command above, more instances can be started with jvm, using the following commands: